The Ellie Blog

 When you start to feel stress, anger, sadness, hopelessness, or anxiety take over, remind yourself that your mental health matters and it’s okay to slow down.
 Whether you take twenty minutes a day to get outside and take a walk or end your night watching a funny TV show that helps you unwind, make time for fun.
 You can also find time to self-reflect and relax by journaling, meditating, doing yoga, or writing down what you’re thankful for.

-When To Consider Therapy for Political Stress
+When To Consider Therapy for Political Anxiety

-Political stress can take a major toll on your mental health.
+Political anxiety can take a major toll on your mental health.
 When things go awry in the world, it’s hard not to be stressed.
 And if you feel at odds with your family and friends over political events or beliefs, you may feel isolated and alone in your anxiety.

 At Ellie Mental Health, we’re firm believers that taking the time to better your mental health is the best way to improve your overall well-being and to be the best version of yourself.
 During times of uncertainty, panic, and overwhelming sadness, we’re here to listen and support you.
 No matter your background or political beliefs, our counseling team is full of compassionate therapists who can help.